cliffdoyle/hotel-management-system/github-issues.md

 **Milestone:** Phase 2 - Reservations & Basic Operations

 #### 📝 Description
-Digital check-in process, room assignment, key management, and checkout procedures.
+Create the backend logic to support a modern, contactless, guest-driven check-in and check-out process.

 #### 🎯 Acceptance Criteria
+- [ ] Implement workflow to move a reservation's status to Checked-In or Checked-Out.
-- [ ] Create check-in workflow
+- [ ] Create an endpoint to generate a secure, single-use, pre-arrival link for guests to check in online.
-- [ ] Implement room assignment logic
+- [ ] Implement backend logic to handle data submitted from the online check-in form (e.g., ID scan metadata, digital signature).
-- [ ] Add key management system
+- [ ] Design API hooks for future integration with digital key systems.
-- [ ] Create checkout procedures
-- [ ] Implement early/late checkout handling
-- [ ] Add guest verification process
-- [ ] Create status update notifications
+- [ ] Develop logic for automatic room assignment during the check-in process.

 #### 🏗️ Technical Requirements
 - Workflow state management